anselmwang/obsidian-vim-multibyte-char-search/README.md

 # Installation

 The plugin requires VIM mode being turned on in Obsidian.
-Then you can install this plugin by searching "obsidian-vim-multibyte-char-search" in Obsidian "Community Plugin" tab.
+Then you can install this plugin by searching "Vim Multibyte Char Search" in Obsidian "Community Plugin" tab.

+# Usage
+- Run "Search Multibytes" command.
+- If you want to search for "用来", type "yl" and press Enter.
+- Press `n` to trigger search

+# Advanced Usage

-To achieve the best experience, it would be best to use "obsidian-vimrc-support" plugin and add following lines to the `.obsidian.vimrc`.
+To achieve the best experience, we'd better install "obsidian-vimrc-support" plugin and add following lines to the `.obsidian.vimrc`.
 ```
 unmap <Space>
 exmap enrich_vim_search_pattern obcommand obsidian-vim-multibyte-char-search:enrich-current-vim-search-pattern
+exmap search_multibytes obcommand obsidian-vim-multibyte-char-search:search-multibytes
 nmap <Space>n :enrich_vim_search_pattern
+nmap <Space>/ :search_multibytes
 ```
-# Usage

-The experience is as below
+Then we can trigger "Search Multibytes" command by `<Space>/`.

+## Search single byte pattern first then switch to multibyte pattern
+Another way to use the plugin is the search single byte pattern first and then switch to multibyte pattern.
 - Type "/yl" or "?yl"
 - Press `<space> n n`
     - The first part of the key sequence is `<space> n`.
 According to our above configuration in `.obsidian.vimrc` , this key sequence will trigger command "Enrich Current VIM Search Pattern".
 The command retrieves current search pattern "yl", and tries to rewrite it according to all chinese phrases in current editor whose input method encoding starts from "yl".
 In this example, there are 2 chinese phrases "用来" and "原来", so the search pattern is rewritten to regular expression `用来|原来`.